frankiesanjana/mortgage-calculator/README.md

 #### Presentation

 The program generally aims for consistency.
-For example, menu options for the user are kept in as similar an option as possible, and where it makes sense to do so the same key is used for the same option throughout the program.
+For example, menu options for the user are kept in as similar an order as possible, and where it makes sense to do so the same key is used for the same option throughout the program.
 For example, if the user wants to exit the program they will always select ‘z’ to do this, whichever menu they are choosing this option from.
 There are also several extra line breaks inserted into the code, with the aim of breaking up the text printed to the terminal to make it more readable.

 ## Features